 Once your Adsense account gets approved, you did 95% of your work.
 The next task is ads placed on your blog.
 There is a restriction on the number of Adsense ads per page.
-Don’t put too many ads of same types on a single page because it will irritate the visitors also it is against the Google Adsense policy resulting in your account will be get banned.
+Don’t put too many ads of the same types on a single page because it will irritate the visitors also it is against the Google Adsense policy resulting in your account will be get banned.

-Recently Google Adsense change their policy for the publishers.
+Recently Google Adsense change their policy for publishers.
 If there is any policy violation, then only that URL will be get blocked by Adsense means you can still put the Ads in another post.

 If your account gets rejected, then try to improve your blog content, design, change the theme, etc., and reapply.
 Even if your Adsense account refused, later try the above method which I have explained above by using YouTube.

 How much you earn through Google Adsense?

 Every Adsense users are trying to find out the answer to this as Google doesn’t disclose this, but you can easily find out the cost per click on the Adsense dashboard.
-You can get $0.1-$15 per click depending on the location and advertise.
+You can get $0.1-$15 per click depending on the location and advertisement.

 If you want to increase the CPC of your ads, then you can block the low CPC ads on your dashboard then google only show high CPC ads.
 To increase Adsense clicks, Google has introduced the matched content ads, which will show the readers related post about the content.
 It may be your blog post or other content.
 It is similar to the relevant post widget on our blog.